IKEA Energi Table Lamp

-Materials: Round white plastic with a conical rod.
+Materials: Round white plastic base with a conical rod.
 White plastic lampshade.
 Red translucent plastic ring.
-Some metal parts.
+Some metal and plastic parts.
 Plastic E27 socket.

 Height: 55 cm / 21.65”